-If you want to bet on the Raptors, you’d be better off heading over to Bet Online instead of Bovada this time around.
-The Raptors need to win by at least 10 points to cover the spread on Bovada.
-Over at Bet Online, they also need to win by 10, but if they win by 9, you get your money back.
-With Bet Online, you get some extra security that Bovada doesn’t afford you.
+If you want to bet on the Raptors, you’d be better off wagering at Sportsbook B this time around.
+The Raptors need to win by at least 10 points to cover the spread at both sportsbooks, but if they win by 9, you get your money back at Sportsbook B. You’d lose the bet at Sportsbook A if they win by just 9 points.

-Conversely, if you want to bet on the Magic, head to Bovada.
-If they lose by 9, you win your bet!
+Conversely, if you want to bet on the Magic, Sportsbook A is the better option.
+If Orlando loses by 9, you win your bet!

-On the other hand, you’d push to get your money back at Bet Online.
-That little bit of extra effort is worth it in the end, and it’s the difference between a big profit and zero profit at all.
+On the other hand, you’d push and get your money back with at Sportsbook B. That little bit of extra effort is worth it in the end, and it’s the difference between a big profit and zero profit at all.

 Line Shopping for the Moneyline

-The value in finding the best moneyline is readily apparent: The more favorable the odds, the more money you stand to win.
+The value in finding the best moneyline is readily apparent, as detailed in this moneyline made easy guide.
+The more favorable the odds, the more money you stand to win.
 It’s as simple as that!

 Sportsbooks try to encourage equal action on both sides of an event, often by shading the moneyline in either direction in the lead up the game.
 In fact, they often adjust how much of a favorite a certain team is, or even alter how much of an underdog the other side is.

 By affecting potential payouts on either side, sportsbooks can artificially facilitate more action on one side or the other.
 This often occurs in the lead-up to big games or tournaments, like the Super Bowl or March Madness.
 If sportsbooks receive a huge volume of bets on a particular event, they’ll go to great lengths to protect their exposure.